MichaelStephensSD/SeniorDesign/Assignments/Budget.md

-The project will be created using only free tools and software.
-Therefore, there will be no specific budget for this project due to everything having no monetary expendenture.
+This project will be created though the sole use of completely free tools and software.
+Therefore, there will be no specific budget for due to everything having no monetary expendenture.